Food Pocketing in Kids: Why they do it and how to prevent food stuffing

 If your little one has a mouth so full of food that she can’t chew or swallow it, stay calm.
 You don’t want to scare your baby.
 And don’t go dig it out of their mouth.
 This could push the food back further and cause choking.

 Coach your baby to spit the food out if it’s too much to chew.
 You might have to model this.
 And you might want to do a mouth check before leaving the table; get them to chew or spit out extra!

 How to prevent your child from pocketing food

 - You might have to offer one piece of food at a time to avoid your baby stuffing too much food into their mouth just until the phase passes!

 - Encourage utensils or fun toothpicks for eating instead of hands.
 While it’s fine to eat with their hands, this will slow your little one down, giving them extra time for chewing and swallowing the food.

 - Is your child sensory under-responsive?
-Some signs include they like big spicy flavours and feeling in their mouth (like carbonated beverages) and often drool, suck on things or food falls out of their mouth when eating.
+Some signs include they like big spicy flavours and feeling in their mouth (like carbonated beverages) and often drooling, sucking on things or food falling out of their mouth when eating.

 - Boosting flavour, temperature and spices for under-responsive kids will also help them figure out where food is in their mouths.